benjaminion/upgrading-ethereum-book/src/book.md

 When discussing [SSZ](/part2/building_blocks/ssz), I asserted that serialisation is important for consensus without going into the details.
 In this section we will unpack that and take a deep dive into how Ethereum&nbsp;2 nodes know that they share a view of the world.

 Let's say that you and I want to compare our beacon states to see if we have an identical view of the state of the chain.
 One way we could do this is by serialising our respective beacon states and sending them to each other.
 We could then compare them byte-by-byte to check that they match.
-The problem with this is that the serialised beacon state at the time of writing is over 41MB in size and takes several seconds to transmit over the network.
+The problem with this is that the serialised beacon state at the time of writing is over 41MB in size and takes several seconds to transmit over the Internet.
 This is completely impractical for a global consensus protocol.

 What we need is a _digest_ of the state: a short version that is enough to determine with a very high degree of confidence whether you and I have the same state, or whether they differ.
-If we are to go down this route, then the digest must also have the property that no-one can fake it.
+The digest must also have the property that no-one can fake it.
 That is, you can't convince me that you have the same state as I do while actually having a different state.

 Thankfully, such digests exist in the form of [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 These take a (potentially) large amount of input data and mangle it up into a small number of bytes, typically 32, that for all practical purposes uniquely fingerprint the data.

 Armed with such a hash function[^fn-hash-function-search] we can improve on the previous idea.
 You and I separately serialise our beacon states and then hash (apply the hash function to) the resulting strings.
-This is much faster than sending the data over the network.
-Now we only need to exchange and compare our very short, 32 byte hashes.
+This is much faster than sending all the data over the network.
+Now we only need to exchange and compare our very short 32 byte hashes.
 If they match then we have the same state; if they don't match then our states differ.

 [^fn-hash-function-search]: See the [Annotated Spec](/part3/helper/crypto#hash) for the saga of Eth2's hash function, and how we ended up with SHA256.